 EC-Council University is accredited by Distance Education Accrediting Commission (DEAC).

-The Distance Education Accrediting Commission (DEAC) is a private, nonprofit organization founded in 1926 that operates as a national accreditor of distance education institutions.
-Accreditation by DEAC covers all distance education activities within an institution and it provides a single source of nationally recognized accreditation from the secondary school level through professional doctoral degree granting institutions.
+The Distance Education Accrediting Commission (DEAC) is a private, non-profit organization founded in 1926 that operates as an institutional accreditor of distance education institutions.
+Accreditation by DEAC covers all distance education activities within an institution and it provides accreditation from the secondary school level through professional doctoral degree-granting institutions.